-Constraints caused by physical limitations such as experiments.
+Constraints are caused by physical limitations such as experiments.

 Constraints based on your team member’s preferences and actions.

-Constraints often imposed by the needs or desires of a third party.
+Constraints are often imposed by the needs or desires of a third party.

 Knowing your dependencies, resource conflicts, and constraints are going to be essential for helping you put together later production schedules.